martynvhouten/Remcura/docs/setup/SETUP.md

 ## Overview

 Remcura is a professional inventory management system for medical clinics, built with Vue 3, Quasar Framework, and Supabase.
-The system is designed as a white-label SaaS solution.
+The system is designed as a comprehensive standalone application.

 ## Requirements